The ups and downs of the market can test investors’ resolve to remain invested (or invest more).

 Since this approach loan term investment planning, it must be realized that this is not a ‘do-it-once-forget-it’ kind of exercise.
 Financial planning is based on maths (at times complex maths) and chances are that there will be deviations from the expectations.
 As and when that happens, course corrections have to be made.
 It doesn’t mean that the plan was faulty.
 It just means that the plan needs to be tweaked to reflect the new reality.
 So review every once a year or two is necessary and recommended.

-You can be wise and first put your personal financial goals at the centre and then build a solid goal-based financial plan around it.
+You can be wise and first put your personal financial goals at the centre and then build a solid goal-based financial plan around them.
 It is your call.